Ghost-Drive/ghost-node/README.md

-## Ghostdrive P2P Network

-GhostDrive provides a robust solution for secure data storage through the implementation of encryption and network verification protocols.
-The fundamental shift that GhostDrive facilitates is a foundational trustless assurance of privacy with complete traceability enabled by utility encryption tokens.
-GhostDrive is designed to run on almost any smart contract blockchain, including  Ethereum, Polygon, Binance Smart Chain, or a private server network.

-Support of the node layer and data storage for the GhostDrive ecosystem is done through validation by the network of ghostdrive token holders.
-Ghostdrive tokens serve as Proof of Security for the encryption and transmission of files, including:
-- Proof of storage space
-- Proof of encryption
-- Proof of file transmission
-- Proof of file delivery
-- Proof of file access
-- Proof of AI
-- Proof of Human

-GhostDrive will support staking to encourage a broad and stable network of verifiers with true decentralization.
-In return for staking, users are granted more GXD tokens.
-Rewards are calculated based on users' space and drive speed (Gen4 nodes are preferred to help in increasing the network speed).
-In addition, malicious nodes and validators will be penalized with the loss of staked GXD

-It is based on the cutting-edge technologies and contains IPFS, SHA3, GUN, Web 3.0, etc. under the hood.
-Ghostdrive Network incorporates a private IPFS network and the purpose of this repository is to automate and simplify the process of node setup in GhostCloud private IPFS network for everyone.
-As this is a private network, you will always use the same `SWARM_KEY` and there is no need for NAT Forwarding of TCP/UDP ports to each node behind a firewall since all nodes spawned simply register with our bootstrap node to allow incoming traffic to the node.
+## GHOST IPFS (PRIVATE)

+GhostDrive is a cutting-edge layer 2 solution for the IPFS and Filecoin networks, offering an advanced digital asset management system.
+It leverages the power of four prominent blockchains, namely Ethereum (ETH), Filecoin (FIL), Polygon (Matic), and Binance Smart Chain (BNB), to provide users with a comprehensive and efficient platform for managing their digital assets, files, objects.

-Currently, we fully support only installation in Docker and partially installation on a Linux machine (RHEL, CentOS, Debian, Ubuntu).
+Currently, we fully support only installation in Docker and partial installation on a Linux machine (RHEL, CentOS, Debian, Ubuntu).
 We plan to fully automate a Linux install and add support for Windows and macOS.

 ## Table of Contents